Nthompson096/vfio-gpu-script/README.md

 ## I have issues with reseting a GPU from AMD

-This should help; keep in mind that it will suspend your host so you'll have to just clock a keyboard button.
+This should help; keep in mind that it will suspend your host so you'll have to just clock a keyboard button; you'll need to run this script as a super user (sudo).

     #!/bin/bash
     echo 1 > /sys/bus/pci/devices/0000:09:00.0/remove